mynaparrot/plugNmeet-docs/docs/api/join_room.md

 https://Your-Domain.com/conference/?access_token=<TOKEN HERE>
 ```

+**Note:** You may alternatively use the [getClientFiles](/docs/api/get_client_files) API call to get all of the CSS and JS files needed to display the interface manually.
+This way, you can embed the `plugNmeet-client` anywhere without worrying about static build files.

 ## Custom design

 It's possible to add extra query parameter `custom_design` with the join link.
 This way you can use seperate design for indivisual user.
 The value of `custom_design` will need to be **url encoded json value**.
 You can view supported parameters from [design-parameters](/docs/developer-guide/design-customisation#design-parameters).
 Example: